white-james/book-review-platform/README.md

 # Book Review Platform

 A full-stack web application for book reviews built with Node.js, PostgreSQL, and served with Nginx.
-This project is designed for learning Docker and Kubernetes deployment patterns.
+This project is designed for learning Docker.

 ## 🚀 Tech Stack